Did you know that Valencia is the birthplace of paella?

 3. Restaurante El Graner

 Many Valencians will tell you that the best paella in Valencia is served down in El Palmar, a village by the Albufera nature reserve.
-It’s a 30-minute drive south from Valencia city center.
+It’s a 30-minute drive south from Valencia city center and makes for a great day trip from Valencia.

 There are several restaurants serving paella in El Palmar, and Restaurante El Graner is among the best.
 The kitchen serves three rice dishes: arroz del senyoret, arroz negro and Valencian paella.
 El Graner’s paella has both chicken and rabbit in the recipe.